In this article, we want to teach you How To Work with the Dig Command on Linux.

 To return IP to the domain address you should use the -x parameter:

 With the above dig command, the name of the configured domain will display on this IP address.

 If you need to receive the whole data about a domain and its number and types of records, you should use any parameter:

 After entering this command, all the records that are registered in the DNS server for the Microdoft.com domain will be shown.

-At this point, you learn to install the Dig tool on Linux.
-Also, you learn to read Dig’s output and get familiar with its parameters in this guide on the Linux Tutorials.
+At this point, you have learned to install the Dig tool on Linux.
+Also, you have learned to read Dig’s output and get familiar with its parameters in this guide on Linux Tutorials.

 Hope you enjoy it.
 You may be interested in these articles: